code-charity/Bulk-Contributor/README.md

             - **Quantity:** > 1 million automatic pull requests // worth >100,000 working hours.  **Claim: Reaching this goal will be very efficient! 😱** spending only < 3000 hours here.
 Or < 3% (_Efficiency could raise donations against hunger etc...
 Old News: There is Abundance of opportunity.
 (Only society, that can be bitter... 🤔) (low server costs too.
 A task worth >$5 often only costs <$0.001 in electricitiy.)_
             - **Quality:** ratio of denied pull requests < 10% & average amount of 👍/❤'s per pull request > 0.5? (initially, before people get used to it)
          -  Compare: A tool to search for API keys / private keys etc in a repo [Git Hound](https://github.com/tillson/git-hound/tree/master/internal/app) - was awarded $7500 'bug bounty' by GitHub - so assumably this will result in Github notifications already? - vs. [wild-hunt](https://github.com/d1vious/git-wild-hunt#what-checks-get-run-regexesjson)
-         - So you can tell this repo can intersect Github Actions and with ['awesome Patterns'](https://github.com/code4charity/PATTERNs--The-RegEx-Collector-queries-ontologies-sql-sparql-nosql-structured-unstructured-data)
+       - So you can tell this repo will intersect with Github Actions dev-modules and ['awesome Patterns'](https://github.com/code4charity/PATTERNs--The-RegEx-Collector-queries-ontologies-sql-sparql-nosql-structured-unstructured-data), with the only difference that we will select whole series of things, each of which does not actually any human attention.

-# To-Do
+# Things To-Do
 - anything that enhances & fits in line with existing  [.github/workflow](https://docs.github.com/en/actions) routines
 - much of what Wikipedia Bots do everywhere:
     - simple(non-debatable)  typos, grammar, formating.